 Equity for ARPT and search committees

-Following the requirements in the Collective Agreement for training for all ARPT committee members, we have developed a 4-Stage Model for offering this support with the aim of advancing equity, diversity and inclusion at UVic.
+Following the requirements in the Collective Agreement for training for all ARPT committee members, we have developed three levels of engagement with the aim of advancing equity, diversity and inclusion at UVic.

-The online course Increasing Equity in Decision Processes is required for all members of ARPT committees prior to starting their work, and needs to be retaken every two years.
+The first level of engagement, the online course Increasing Equity in Decision Processes, is required for all members of ARPT committees prior to starting their work, and needs to be retaken every two years.
 While not required for searches for sessional faculty or senior academic positions, the course is recommended as the content will support equitable searches and cover much of the policy-related content requirements for those serving on these committees.

 The course was developed collaboratively by VPAC, EQHR and the Faculty Association.